Tips, video and photography provided by Heinen’s partner, Chef Billy Parisi.

 - Once cooked, remove the lobster tails from the liquid and transfer to a cutting board.

 - Slice the lobster completely in half starting at the tail.

 - Spread herb butter on top, if desired.

 There you have it!
-Two easy, simple and incredibly fast methods for preparing restaurant-style lobster tails in your own home.
-Whether you’re celebrating the holidays or just looking for an upscale dinner at your own table, you cannot go wrong with home-cooked lobster.
+Two easy and incredibly fast methods for preparing restaurant-style lobster tails in your own home.